psanan/swiss-german-english/README.md

 This is a curated set of examples to help someone (roughly like me) learn.
 It's not a complete reference or dictionary.

-The underlying data is a small set of translations of Swiss German strings to English (and optionally High German) ones.
+Rather, it's aggressively example-based.
+The underlying data is a small set of translations of Swiss German strings to English and optionally High German ones.

+Interesting usage and differences from High German should be shown, not told.
-Ambiguity should usually be resolved simply by using longer examples, e.g.
-"mir" can mean both "we" and "to me", so include entries like "mir sind" and "mit mir".
+Clarify by using longer examples, e.g.  since "mir" can mean both "we" and "to me", include entries like "mir sind" and "mit mir".

 A given Swiss German string should only appear in a single entry.
 Entries can have multiple strings in each language.
-Any of the English (or High German) strings must be a valid translation of any of the Swiss German strings.
+Any of the English or High German strings must be a valid translation of any of the Swiss German strings.

-We adopt the convention that anything in parentheses (plus a space if needbe) can be removed and not affect validity of the translation.
-This is helpful both to cover small variations in Swiss German spelling, e.g. "cho(o)", or for optional words in English translations e.g. "to run (on foot)".

 Strings should not be capitalized, except for
 * Full sentences
 * Swiss German and High German nouns and other words (e.g. "Si") always capitalized.

-Data entries may also include free-form notes in English.